 The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
 (Core) - 2.4.a.
-The program director must possess current certification in the specialty by the American Board of Orthopaedic Surgery or by the American Osteopathic Board of Orthopaedic Surgery, or subspecialty qualifications that are acceptable to the Review Committee.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Orthopaedic Surgery, the American Board of Plastic Surgery, or the American Board of Surgery or by the American Osteopathic Board of Orthopaedic Surgery, the American Osteopathic Board of Surgery, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.4.a.1.
+All program directors appointed after the effective date of these requirements must have current certification in orthopaedic surgery, plastic surgery, or surgery by an American Board of Medical Specialties (ABMS) board or AOA board, as well as subspecialty certification in hand surgery.
 (Core)

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]